 The needs are so great in our society that serving more of your target market is a worthy cause.
 The animal shelter wants more funding for veterinary care so they can help more animals.
 A school wants to add teachers or new programs so they can serve more students.
 A foodbank wants funding for food so that they can serve more needy families.
 It’s a worthy cause for sure and it attracts funding.
 Fundraisers can tell a better story about meeting society’s needs than they can about, for example, a new computer.

 Consider the employee who spends three times as much time tracking data than they would if they had the right software and/or computer.
 Think about the organization that can’t track the impact of their work because they don’t have the right tools and equipment.
 They don’t truly know what works and what doesn’t.
-Consider the productivity difference between employees who are freezing cold because the heat doesn’t work well, versus employees who are warm and comfortable while working.
+Consider the productivity difference between employees who are freezing cold because the heat doesn’t work well, versus employees who are warm and comfortable.

 I’ve been a part of many nonprofit budget-building processes as an employee.
 The first meeting is typically the most depressing.
 Everyone comes with their wish list.
 Someone also brings the revenue projection.
 Projected revenues and needed expenses never match.
 So, the first task is to cut expenses, and those exciting and needed wish list items and improvements, the ones that everyone is excited about, are the first to go.
 This cycle is all too familiar with those who have worked within the nonprofit world.
 We learn to do without, but over time it takes a toll.